AnSavvides/tvrage-json/README.md

 * Return XML as served from TVRage without converting to JSON

 # Contributing
-All contributions are welcome, feel free to fork this repository and open a pull request.
+All contributions are welcome, feel free to fork `master`, make your changes and open a pull request.

 # License
 Licensed under the [MIT License](http://opensource.org/licenses/MIT)